Grupo Éxito

-Almacenes is Colombia's largest supermarket chain.
+Éxito is Colombia's largest supermarket chain.

 History

-Grupo Éxito traces its origins to a Medellín, Colombia family run textile business founded in 1949 by Gustavo Toro Quintero. Éxito is the Spanish word for success.
-In 1972 it transitioned into a hypermarket when it added supermarket products and in 1974 it began adding more locations.
-Six years later a flagship store was opened in Bogotá, Colombia.
-In 1994 when there were four major locations, it went public on the Medellín and Bogotá stock exchanges but it didn't become a leading retailer until 1998.
-By then the company had further diversified its business, offering services related to eye care and travel.
+Grupo Éxito traces its origins to a Medellín, Colombia family-run textile business, founded in 1949 by Gustavo Toro Quintero. Éxito is the Spanish word for "success".
+In 1972, it transitioned to a hypermarket-style experience when it added supermarket products and, in 1974, began adding more locations.
+Six years later, a flagship store opened in Bogotá, Colombia.
+In 1994, at which point there were four major locations, the company went public on the Medellín and Bogotá stock exchanges; however, it did not become a leading retailer until 1998, after the company had further expanded its offerings into areas such as eye care, travel, and pharmacy services.

-The beginning of the 21st century was marked by an acquisitions spree starting with an 80% interest in Venezuelan hypermarket operator Cativen (much of the funds used were raised in the late 1990s when it sold 25% of the company to French group Casino and attracted investment from JP Morgan).
+The beginning of the 21st century was marked by an acquisitions spree, starting with an 80% interest in Venezuelan hypermarket operator Cativen, with much of the funds raised in the late 1990s after selling 25% of the company to French group Casino (and attracted additional investment from JP Morgan).
 By year end 2010 Groupe Casino owned 53.89% of Almacenes Éxito (down from 67% in September).